Pickleball Sports Game Courts with Out of Bounce Netting System | Queens, N.Y

 The acrylic resurfacer is important for courts that intend to add a cushion layer.
 Without the resurfacing acrylic, the rubber wants to pile up instead of grabbing onto the texture below, and the rubber in the cushion product will fill the voids so the surface won’t feel as cushioned.

 Cushioned pickleball courts are created by applying multiple layers of acrylic with small rubber granules using a soft rubber squeegee.
-To ensure even application, we recommend pouring out the cushion product in relatively small amounts, to prevent piles of rubber at the end of the squeegee pull.
+To ensure even application, we recommend pouring out the cushion product in relatively small amounts to prevent piles of rubber at the end of the squeegee pull.
 After spreading the cushion acrylic, Gappsi recommends being gentle while scraping any high spots.

 You Do Not Have A PickleBall Court – Plan Your Sports Game Courts